bcjwong/Coursera_Capstone/Project Report.md

 </p>

-4. Becuase there are similar venues in each neighborhood, I decided to implement K-means clustering to group the neighborhoods.
+4. Becuase there are similar venues in each neighborhood, I decided to implement K-means clustering to group the districts.
 K-means algorithm is one of the most popular unsupervised machine learning algorithm.
-I set the number of clusters to 4 for this project.
+For this project, the number of clusters is set to 4.
 ```
 kmeans = KMeans(n_clusters=kclusters, random_state=0).fit(bos_grouped_clustering)
 ```
 *NOTE: I will explain some tests I performed regarding K-means as well as some thoughts about this implementation at the end of this report.*

-5. Visualization and cluster examination
+5. The last part is visualization and cluster examination.
 After clustering the data points based on venues, a map of Boston with cluster points is created for visualization.
-Each cluster with district and top venues can also be printed out for more information about the types of venues that reside in the districts.
+Each cluster with district and top venues can be printed out for more information about the types of venues that reside in the districts.

 ## Results
 ### Crime Incident Report Results
-Now that we have the grouped the crime incidents based on the number of reports, we can use a bar graph to see what the top 10 crime incidents are bewteen Janurary 2019 and October 2019.
+Now that we have the grouped the crime incidents based on the number of reports, we can use a bar graph to see the top 10 crime incidents bewteen Janurary 2019 and October 2019.

 <p align="center">
   <img src="/images/top10_barh.png"> <br> Figure 3